Lodi Dog Bite Lawyer

-In many states, a safe-harbor rule applies to dog bites and dog attacks.
-This is often referred to as the one-bite rule where a dog owner can evade liability if they can show that they had no knowledge of their dog's vicious and violent tendencies.
+In many states, a safe-harbor rule applies to dog bites and attacks.
+This is often called the one-bite rule, where a dog owner can evade liability if they can show that they have no knowledge of their dog's vicious and violent tendencies.
 Fortunately, California does not adhere to this doctrine.
-In fact, California follows the doctrine of strict liability when it comes to civil claims filed by injured victims who were attacked by a dog, or dogs.
+In fact, California follows the doctrine of strict liability regarding civil claims filed by injured victims who were attacked by a dog or dogs.

-Under California Civil Code § 3342, the owner of a dog is liable for the damages suffered by any person who is bitten by the dog regardless of the former viciousness of the dog or the owner's prior knowledge of viciousness.
-That means that the owner is automatically liable for any injuries resulting from dog bites.
+Under California Civil Code § 3342, the dog owner is liable for the damages suffered by any person bitten by the dog, regardless of the dog's former viciousness or the owner's prior knowledge of viciousness.
+That means the owner is automatically liable for any injuries resulting from dog bites.

 A dog bite lawsuit is a civil lawsuit.
-Unlike in a criminal lawsuit where a defendant is prosecuted by the state and criminal penalties may be levied, a defendant in a civil lawsuit is subject to litigation brought by the injured victim and would be required to pay money damages to the plaintiff.
+Unlike in a criminal lawsuit, where a defendant is prosecuted by the state, and criminal penalties may be levied, a defendant in a civil lawsuit is subject to litigation brought by the injured victim and would be required to pay damages to the plaintiff.

-In California, these damages are generally designed both to compensate victims for their injuries and to deter future misconduct.
+In California, these damages are generally designed to compensate victims for their injuries and deter future misconduct.
 The most commonly sought damages in dog-bite lawsuits are:

 - Payment of Medical Bills: California law allows victims to seek compensation from owners of vicious dogs for any ambulance costs, surgical procedures, hospital care, and recovery.

-- Lost Wages: If a victim has to miss work to recover from a dog-bite attack, any wages lost during the recovery period are compensable.
-Additionally, if the attack left the victim temporarily or permanently disabled, damages for lost earning capacity may be available.
+- Lost Wages: If a victim has to miss work to recover from a dog bite attack, any wages lost during the recovery period are compensable.
+Additionally, damages for lost earning capacity may be available if the attack left the victim temporarily or permanently disabled.

 In most dog bite injury cases, a claim is filed against the homeowner's insurance policy of the pet owner.
 This policy may still be responsible for paying your claim, even if the dog attack occurred outside the dog owner's residence.

-I have been serving the Lodi and Greater California Community for over 35 years, helping injured people and their families recover after serious accidents.
-Some of my valued clients have posted reviews on Avvo, Yelp, and Google+.
+Our injury lawyers have served the Lodi and Greater California Community since 1982, helping injured people and their families recover after serious accidents.